 b.
 The Tribal Court shall rule within one (1) year of the date on which the appeal was filed.

 c.
-The Tribal Court shall apply substantive Tribal law, including this ordinance and Ordinance #05-100-09 in such proceedings.
+The Tribal Court shall apply substantive Tribal law, including this Ordinance and the Enforcement of Tribal-State Tax Agreement Ordinance, Ordinance #05-100-09 in such proceedings.
 In the absence of controlling Tribal laws relating to practice and procedure, the Tribal Court may apply Michigan law relative to the practices and procedures of a case in the Michigan Court of Claims.

-12.05a.
+13.07.
 Tribal Member or Tribal Entity Appeal of Final Tax Determination by State.
-Where State has issued a final tax assessment to, or denied a tax refund claimed by, a Tribal member or Tribal entity, the Tribal member or Tribal entity may appeal such final tax assessment or denial of tax refund by the State within 35 days of the issuance of the State’s decision without prepayment of the contested portion of the tax, penalty or interest; provided that the appeal filed by the Tribal member or Tribal entity alleges all of the following:
+Where State has issued a final tax assessment to, or denied a tax refund claimed by, a Tribal member or Tribal entity, the Tribal member or Tribal entity may appeal such final tax assessment or denial of tax refund by the State within thirty-five (35) days of the issuance of the State’s decision without prepayment of the contested portion of the tax, penalty or interest; provided that the appeal filed by the Tribal member or Tribal entity alleges all of the following:

 a.
 The Tribal member’s primary residence within the Reservation or, in the case of a Tribal entity, such Tribal entity is located and does business wholly within the Reservation;